About Author

 BIOGRAPHY

 Cathleen Maza lives with her family and writes full-time in the Chicago suburb of Oak Park, Illinois.
-A proud member of the Society of Midland Authors, her fiction has been published in many literary venues including "Crack the Spine" and "Chicago Quarterly Review".
-She is the author of several novellas and short story collections, including a young adult space opera series published under the name C. A. Maza.
+A proud member of the Society of Midland Authors since 2016, her fiction has been published in literary venues including "Crack the Spine" and "Chicago Quarterly Review".
+She has authored many novellas and short story collections, all of which are currently available at Amazon, Barnes and Noble, and various independent retailers.

 Cathleen Maza's Books